rrumana/rust_gpt_cli/README.md

 # rust_gpt_cli
 A CLI tool to interface with the ChatGPT API from the command line.
+The biggest advantage of this program as opposed to some others is it allows you to have continuous and coherent conversations with a model of your choosing.

-I built this to be able to use ChatGPT from my preffered CLI.
-It allows you to have relatively coherent conversations for about 20-30 mesages before the the context window gets a little screw-y.
-All that is needed is an OpenAI API Key and you're off to the races.
-A short Demo and better instructions on the way.
+By default the app can do about 20-30 messages before larger details start falling out of the context window.
+This can be tweaked in the code by simply increasing the number of messages saved.
+Just be aware that increasing this number increases token consumption, and therefore cost.

 ## Installation